Global Expansion Guide

 Normal Working Hours

-• No statutory provisions, it is determined by mutual agreement between the employer and the employee.
+• There are no statutory provisions; this is determined by mutual agreement between the employer and the employee.

 Rest Time

-• Employees employed under a continuous contract are entitled to not less than one rest day in every period of seven days.
+• Eligibility: An employee engaged under a continuous contract is entitled to at least one rest day in every seven-day period.

 Leave